Judith Collins: Minister of Defence

 On 4 July 2025, Collins announced the reactivation of the No. 62 Squadron RNZAF as the New Zealand Defence Force's first dedicated space force unit.
 On 21 August, Collins and Foreign Minister Peters announced that the Government would purchase two Airbus A321XLR jets for the Royal New Zealand Air Force and five new MH-60R Seahawks for the Royal New Zealand Navy as part of its long-term investment in upgrading the New Zealand Defence Force's capabilities.

 In early September 2025, Collins visited Ukraine, Poland and the United Kingdom to reinforce New Zealand's defence and security relations with those countries.

 In Kyiv, she met several senior Ukrainian officials including Defense Minister Denys Shmyhal, Foreign Minister Andrii Sybiha, Ukrainian Deputy Defense Minister Oleksandr Kozenko and the head of Kyiv's city military administration Tymur Tkachenko.
 Collins also visited a former apartment building that had been destroyed by Russian missiles in June 2025 and the Wall of Remembrance.
 In Warsaw, she met several senior Polish officials including Deputy Foreign Minister Władysław Teofil Bartoszewski and Deputy Prime Minister and Minister of National Defence Władysław Kosiniak-Kamysz.
 She also laid a wreath at the Tomb of the Unknown Soldier.
 Collins is also expected to visit the United Kingdom to reinforce the Five Eyes bilateral relationship before returning to New Zealand on 13 September.

 In early October 2025, Collins and Associate-Defence Minister Chris Penk launched the Government's Defence Industry Strategy, which seeks to encourage New Zealand companies to export "lethal weapons" to the international market.
 She cited the example of Tauranga-based company SYOS Aerospace recently securing a NZ$67 million deal with the United Kingdom to export unmanned systems to Ukraine.

+In mid-March 2026, Collins and Foreign Minister Winston Peters met with their Australian counterparts Richard Marles and Penny Wong during the third annual Australia and New Zealand Foreign and Defence Ministers' Meeting (ANZMIN) in Canberra to discuss foreign policy and defence issues of interests to both countries.
+During the meeting, Collins and Marles issued a joint statement expressing concern about Chinese assertiveness in the South China Sea including a recent close collision between Chinese and Australian military helicopters.
+They and their colleagues also expressed concerns about human rights violations in Tibet, Xinjiang and Hong Kong.
+In response, the Chinese Embassy in New Zealand criticised the New Zealand and Australian governments for interfering in Chinese internal affairs, their alleged silence on US military actions during the 2026 Iran war and their alleged "poor records" on human rights and ethnic minorities.